Lola Young: Artistry and personal life

-Young wrote her earlier works and her works from This Wasn't Meant For You Anyway onwards as though she was talking to a friend, having been inspired to return to the practice after listening to SZA's Ctrl.
-She cited influence from Joni Mitchell, Prince, Frank Ocean, and Anderson .Paak in 2019 and from Prince, Ocean, and Joni Mitchell in 2021.
+Young wrote her early works and her works from This Wasn't Meant for You Anyway onwards as though she was talking to a friend, having been inspired to return to the writing practice after listening to SZA's Ctrl.
+She has also cited influence from Joni Mitchell, Prince, Frank Ocean, and Anderson .Paak.
 She stated in June 2024 that she grew up listening to a combination of hip-hop such as Eminem and "singer-songwriter-type stuff" such as Avril Lavigne and Bon Iver, before developing interest in older artists such as Prince and Michael Jackson.
-In an interview with Junkee, she described Arctic Monkeys' AM as an unconscious influence on This Wasn't Meant for You Anyway, though stated that she avoided bringing in references in favour of just making music "until something magic happens".
-Clash used their review of I'm Only F**king Myself to assert that they could hear influence from Leonard Cohen, Ocean, and Radiohead in the album.
+In an interview with Junkee, she described Arctic Monkeys' AM as an influence on This Wasn't Meant for You Anyway, though stated that she avoided bringing in references in favour of just making music "until something magic happens".
+Clash used their review of I'm Only F**king Myself to assert that they could hear influence from Leonard Cohen, Frank Ocean, and Radiohead in the album.

 Young was diagnosed with attention deficit hyperactivity disorder after writing "Messy", a track she has described as "an ADHD anthem".
 In May 2025, she replied "I like p***y as well u kno"[sic] to a comment on a video on her TikTok account of her dancing to CMAT's "Take a Sexy Picture of Me".
 Multiple outlets interpreted Young's comment as her coming out as bisexual, though James Factora of Them argued that liking "p***y" did not necessarily constitute attraction to women.
-Young later discussed her bisexuality on I'm Only F**king Myself's opening track "F**k Everyone"[sic].
+Young later discussed her bisexuality on I'm Only F**king Myselfs opening track "F**k Everyone"[sic].
+She stated in May 2026 that she had returned to dating women after a sex session with a man was interrupted by his wife calling to ask for nappies.
 In August 2025, she and several other acts called on Keir Starmer to block drilling at Rosebank oil and gas field.
-That October, she sued "Messy" producer Carter Lang after he claimed writing credits on four of her songs.
+Later that year, she filed but then withdrew a lawsuit against "Messy" producer Carter Lang after he claimed writing credits on four of her songs.